BitSwift-v2/bitswift/README.md

 rpcconnect=127.0.0.1
 ```

-###### * Please note, while the Bitswift network has a good track record, it is  still considered experimental software.
+###### * Please note, while the Bitswift rewards network has a good track record, it is  still considered experimental software.
 Bitswift Decentralized Applications Inc. operating as Bitswift Technology Solutions and its employees, affiliates and related,  may not be held liable for any damage, or losses incurred by using the network whether directly or indirectly or inherited otherwise.

+USE AT YOUR OWN RISK

 =======